 This course is a continuation of Massage Clinical Experience I and the completion of at least 125 hours of massage as required by the State of New Hampshire for licensure.
 The student will continue to develop the competencies required by Massage Clinical Experience I and will now apply new learning to assess the needs of the client in order to develop a massage treatment that meets the unique needs of that client.
-(Prerequisites: SCIC111, MSTC101)
+(Prerequisites: MASS101R)

-MSTC195 Massage Practicum 3 Lab Hours/1 Credit
+MASS195R Massage Practicum 3 Lab Hours/1 Credit

 This course is the capstone of the student's clinical experience.
-All prior learning will be integrated to thoroughly assess client needs and design a massage treatment that is effect for each client.
+All prior learning will be integrated to thoroughly assess client needs and design a massage treatment.
 Hours will be performed unpaid at an approved practicum site under supervision.
 The student must provide transportation to their assigned site.
 Approved sites include, but are not limited to, clinics, spas, private practices, hospitals and medical facilities.
-(Prerequisites: All MSTC Core Courses)
+(Prerequisites: All MASS Core Courses)